theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/exasol.md

 progressstate: 5
 ---

-The following section describes the loading of the SAP extraction data to an EXASOL Database destination.
+The following section describes the loading of the SAP extraction data to an EXASolution Database destination.

 ## Requirements